ck37/atlantic-causal-2017/README.md

 **Description**: Targeted minimum loss-based estimation (TMLE) was implemented using weighted logistic regression fluctuation.
-The pooled outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines, multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, and bayesian additive trees.
+The pooled outcome regression and treatment mechanism were modeled using super learning, with a library consisting of logistic regression, gradient boosted machines (6 configurations), multivariate adaptive regression splines, random forest, neural networks, lasso, elastic net, and bayesian additive trees.
 Covariates supplied to the [SuperLearner](https://github.com/ecpolley/SuperLearner) were pre-screened based on their univariate association with the outcome.

 **Acknowledgments**: We thank Susan Gruber for theoretical inspiration and for